elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 ```

 Having the comma characters at the beginning of the line might seem foreign if
 you're coming from other languages, but it's easy to get used to.
-And if you're
+Another
-using elm-format then we're able to focus less on syntax and more on the
+benefit to using elm-format is that we're able to focus less on syntax and more
-overall concepts we're learning here.
+on the overall concepts we're learning.

 ## Passing Data to the View